Driven to Hunt: 6 Stories of Perseverance, Grit, and Epic Toughness

-Do you welcome the most grueling tasks?
+Do you welcome grueling tasks?
 Can you suffer pain without whining?
 Do you get the job done in the end?
-Then maybe, just maybe, you’re as rugged as these hunters
+Then maybe, just maybe, you’re as tough as these hunters

 Toughness comes in different forms.
-Ms. Ronda Rousey of the UFC represents one type; I wouldn’t fight Ms. Rousey if they let me use a gun.
+Ms. Amanda Nunes of the UFC represents one type; I wouldn’t fight Ms. Nunes if they let me use a gun.
 But that’s not what I’m talking about here.

 The simplest form of toughness is physical.
 In 2006 I hunted Alaska moose with a lodge owner named Charles Allen and a Canadian guide named James Minnery.
 Charles was in his mid 50s at the time; I was in my mid 60s; and we faced a difficult hunt in sucking-bog country.
 We wore chest waders because we were in water from our ankles to our necks all day long, and because James was only 30, we let him do all the hard work.

 James was 6 feet tall and 180 pounds, and the damnedest combination of strength and endurance I’ve ever seen personally.
 Did we need our skiff pulled off a sandbar?
 James got into the water and gave a great heave, and off we went.
 Did we need someone to climb 50 feet up a pine tree a dozen times a day and look for moose?
 James was our boy.
 Did we need someone to lug the heavy pack, the 50-pounder?
 Here you go, James.
 And he did it all with no effort.
 Charles just shrugged and said, “James is an animal.”